qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 * **Batch experiments** run consecutively in time.
 These child circuits *can* overlap in qubits used.

-Using parallel experiments, we can measure the :math:`T_1` of one qubit while doing a :class:`.StandardRB` experiment on other qubits simultaneously on the same device:
+Using parallel experiments, we can measure the :math:`T_1` of one qubit while doing a standard Randomized Benchmarking :class:`.StandardRB` experiment on other qubits simultaneously on the same device:

 .. jupyter-execute::